Grants For Felons in Hawaii

 Yes, as a convicted felon in Hawaii, you can still form an LLC (Limited Liability Company).
 Hawaii law does not explicitly prohibit felons from forming an LLC.
 However, there are some considerations to keep in mind:

-2. Business purpose: Ensure your LLC’s purpose is legal and ethical.
+2. Ensure your LLC’s purpose is legal and ethical

-Consult with an attorney to ensure you comply with all requirements and understand any potential limitations.
+Consult with an attorney to ensure compliance and understand limitations.

 About us